Ticks are a Danger to both Humans and Pets

 - Ticks can transmit Lyme disease.
 Though mostly found in New England states as it is transmitted primarily by the deer tick, there have been cases of Lyme disease in Florida, Georgia, Louisiana, South Carolina and Texas.
 Sportsmen and people who work outdoors may encounter the tick that carries Lyme disease.

 - Although cats are rarely infested, the most common indoor tick on dogs is the brown dog tick.
 This tick may transmit diseases to dogs such as canine ehrlichiosis and babesiosis.

 - Outdoors, ticks hide near foundations of buildings, in crevices of siding, or beneath the porch.

 - The American dog tick may carry Rocky Mountain spotted fever, tularemia, and other diseases that can be transmitted from animals to people.
 Dogs are not affected by these diseases, but people have become infected through contact with these ticks.

 Our Pest Prevention program identifies and removes even the most stubborn pest challenges and then through regular service we keep pests out of your home.
 If pests return at any time, we’ll come back at no charge to eliminate the problem.
-Contact us today to schedule your free inspection.
+CLICK HERE to schedule a free inspection.